mmcgrana/ruby-webserver-test/README.md

 ## Usage

-Provision a 12.04 EC2 instance, SSH in as the ubuntu users, and run `bin/setup`.
-Then:
+Provision a 12.04 EC2 instance.
+One the instance, run `bin/limits` as root and log out.
+Then run `bin/setup` as ubuntu.

+To run the tests:

 ```console
 $ bin/start thin